 - SWAT units appear in both Batman Begins and The Dark Knight.
 In the former, they're little more than a Redshirt Army who can't stop either Batman or the villains, but in the latter they are actually pretty competent and effective, once they realize the Joker has switched the hostages and his minions.

 - In Terminator 2: Judgment Day, an LAPD SWAT team responds to the break-in at Cyberdyne.
-They fatally wound Miles Dyson, but are utterly helpless against the Terminator, who casually incapacitates most of them without killing them.
+They fatally wound Miles Dyson, but are utterly helpless against a cyborg like the T-800, who casually incapacitates most of them without killing them.

 - In The One, Jet Li's character Gabriel Law is a member of the Los Angeles County SWAT.
 An alternate-universe SWAT unit is also featured at the beginning of the movie, and a multiversal SWAT equivalent appears throughout the movie.